 Letter dated 30 December 2022 from the Secretary-General addressed to the President of the Security Council

-I have the honour to refer to Security Council resolution 2653 (2022), adopted on 21 October 2022, by which the Council requested me to create a Panel of Experts on Haiti for an initial period of 13 months, until 20 November 2023.
+I have the honour to refer to Security Council resolution 2653 (2022), adopted on 21 October 2022, by which the Council requested me to create a panel of experts on Haiti for an initial period of 13 months, until 20 November 2023.

 Accordingly, I wish to inform you that, after consulting with the Security Council Committee established pursuant to resolution 2653 (2022) concerning Haiti, I have appointed the following experts:

-- Mr. Nelson Alusala, finance (Kenya);
+Mr. Nelson Alusala, finance (Kenya)

-- Mr. Luis Benavides Hernandez, humanitarian affairs (Mexico);
+Mr. Luis Benavides Hernández, humanitarian affairs (Mexico)

-- Ms. Fernanda Kundrát, armed groups/criminal networks (Brazil); and
+Ms. Fernanda Kundrát, armed groups/criminal networks (Brazil)

-- Ms. Savannah de Tessières, arms (France).
+Ms. Savannah de Tessières, arms (France)

-I have designated Ms. de Tessières to serve as Coordinator of the Panel of Experts.
+I have designated Ms. de Tessières to serve as Coordinator of the Panel.

 I would be grateful if you could bring this matter to the attention of the members of the Security Council.

-António Guterres
+(Signed) António Guterres